SynchronisedNerdism/KK_AgeProgression/README.md

 ## What does this mod do?
 Body Maturity of characters increases according to arousal meter and orgasm count</br>
-Supports multiple H modes like group and darkness mode if you want to use it for only BE functionality, you can disable all non-breast body growth.
+Supports multiple H modes like group and darkness mode</br>
+if you want to use it for only BE functionality, you can disable all non-breast body growth.